owen95t/nvsu-fastify/readme.md

 ## To Run

 Run `nodemon` in root of folder to start the server.
 The project has already been built and the js files are in the `dist` folder.
+Nodemon will run from the files in the dist folder.

 ## Routes